IQSS/geoconnect/local_setup.md

 ### Add WorldMap credentials

+These credentials are for a WorldMap "service" account.
+From the WorldMap perspective, all maps created via Dataverse and your local Geooconnect will be owned by this user.

   - Go to the directory: ```geoconnect/geoconnect/settings```
     1. Create a file named ```worldmap_secrets_local.json```
     1. Copy in the contents from ```template_worldmap_secrets.json```